 Weighting scheme: The index is free-float market capitalization weighted.

-Base value and date: 100 on December 31, 1998.
-Index types and currencies: Price, net return in EUR and USD.
-For a complete list please consult the data vendor code sheet on the website\.
+For a complete list please consult the data vendor code sheet on the website\23.

 Component selection: Components are selected from the STOXX Europe Sustainability indices.
 Based on the Sarasin industry classification all companies which gain less than 5% of their revenues in the industries alcohol, gambling, tobacco, armaments, firearms (AGTAF) and / or adult entertainment (AGTAFA) are included in the index.